- Academic Board

 how is a decision made in developing a short list of honorary degree nominees?

-- How distinguished is the nominee in a field of highly accomplished peers?
+- In what way is the candidate’s achievement truly outstanding in a field of highly accomplished peers?

-- To which category of nominations does the recipient belong? (e.g. excellence in the academy or professions, outstanding service for the public good, outstanding service to the nation, etc.)
+- To which category of nominations does the recipient belong? (e.g. excellence in the academy or professions, outstanding service for the public good, outstanding service to the nation, outstanding service to the University, excellence in arts, entertainment, and sports)?

 when are decisions made about the selection of honorary degree recipients?

-Each December, the Committee for Honorary Degrees normally recommends to the Governing Council a list of proposed honorary degree recipients.
+The Committee for Honorary Degrees meets during the fall term to discuss nominations.
+Each December, the Committee normally recommends to the Governing Council a list of proposed honorary degree recipients.
 The names of those individuals who have agreed to accept an honorary degree are typically made public each February.

 If you have any other questions not answered here, please contact the Secretary of the Committee for Honorary Degrees.